marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-new-series-marcus-on-business.md

 ---
 layout: post
-title: "New series: Marcus on mission, vision and strategy... and doing it"
+title: New series: Marcus on mission, vision and strategy... and doing it
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-06-18 09:06:52
 tags: